TheHardeep/fenix/wiki/Manual.md

 There are 4 types of different methods based on the Market, Limit, Stoploss & Stoploss-Market OrderTypes.

 They are also seperated by the Segments.
-For F&O and Equity Segments both contian these type of methods as well as Generalized methods which work the same as create_order_***( ) but for the above mentioned OrderTypes.
+For F&O and Equity Segments both contian these type of methods as well as Generalized methods which work the same as create_order_*( ) but for the above mentioned OrderTypes.

-### **Common Method Parameters**:
+### Common Method Parameters:

 Common Parameters across all order types: